AidanFarhi/fire-red-unlocked/README.md

 Version 0.0 Features:

-- All original 151 pokemon obtainable by either in-game NPC trades or capture.
+- LeafGreen exclusives added.

-  This does not include Mew, I have to figure out how to create a mini map event or something.
+- All evolution stones purchasable in Celadon Department store 4F.

-- All pokemon able to evolve via leveling or items.
+- All three starters catchable on Route 1.

-- Minor enhancements that further enable the above two features (able to buy unlimited evolution items, ect...)
+- All original 150 pokemon able to evolve via leveling up or items.